Bombshell Letter: Gaetz Paid for Sex With Minor, Wingman Says

 In the final months of the Trump presidency, Greenberg and Stone exchanged several texts about a pardon over the encrypted messaging app Signal.
 While images show that the pair frequently set messages to automatically delete, Greenberg regularly took screenshots of their communications.

-Stone, who received a presidential commutation in July but at the time had not yet been pardoned, communicated with Greenberg for months about his desire for a pardon.
+Stone, who received a presidential commutation in July but at the time had not yet been pardoned, communicated with Greenberg for months about the latter’s desire for a pardon.

 The messages show that in November, the pair discussed putting together a “document,” which later took the form of a confession letter and background missive about all the ways in which Greenberg had been loyal to Trump.
 In their early conversations, Greenberg told Stone that the letter was “about 8-10 pages” and asked if it should be shortened.